LG Uplus Kiosks Go Touchless with Kardome's Voice Technology

+The innovative voice technology enables private, secure voice recognition interaction in kiosks and digital signage

-Tel Aviv, Israel, Aug 10, 2021 - (ACN Newswire) - Kardome today announced it has contracted with LG Uplus to install its Voice Activation Software in the mobile service provider's store kiosks.
+Tel Aviv, Israel - Newsfile Corp. - August 10, 2021 - Kardome today announced it has contracted with LG Uplus to install its Voice Activation Software in the mobile service provider's store kiosks.
 Kardome is excited to partner with LG Uplus to provide its customers with secure voice interaction in its kiosk digital assistants.

 The voice technology startup will install its voice activation technology in 2,000 LG Uplus store kiosks throughout South Korea by the end of the year.
 LG Uplus is one of South Korea's largest mobile service providers.